Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 When selected, the chip will hazve a check icon on the left hand side of the text, thus its width will change.

-The change of state on click is handled by the component : each time you touch the component, it will toggle to opposite state.
+The change of state on click is handled by the component: each time you touch the component, it will toggle to the opposite state.

 It can also have a badge which indicates the number of elements matching the filter.